INS Kulish

 INS Kulish is a Kora-class corvette, currently in active service with the Indian Navy.
-She was ordered in October 1994 and was laid in October 1995.
-She was launched in August 1997 and was commissioned on 20 August 2001.
+She was ordered in October 1994, and the keel was laid in October 1995.
+The ship was launched in August 1997 and was commissioned on 20 August 2001.

 Kulish is the third of the four Kora-class corvettes designed under Project25A.
 She is armed with the P-15 Termit anti-ship missiles and Strela-2 anti-air missiles.

 Etymology

-The word Kulish is of sanskrit origin and translates to thunderbolt.
-It is the name of a mythological weapon of Lord Indra.
+The word Kulish is of Sanskrit origin and translates to thunderbolt.
+It is the name of a weapon of Lord Indra.

 Design

 Armament

 INS Kulish is primarily designed as a surface combatant.
 It is armed with four quad launchers for sixteen Kh-35 Uran-E anti-ship missiles with a range of 130 km.
 The anti-air defence is provided by two mobile shoulder based Strela-2 SAM systems.
 It is fitted with an Otobreda 76 mm main gun while two AK-630 30 mm guns act as CIWS.
 In addition, the ship carries one HAL Chetak or HAL Dhruv helicopter.